gaultier/blog/optimization-tales-cockroachdb-part1.md

 Pretty nice optimization, that was superseded by explicitly providing `crdb_region`.

-This optimization by the way kicked in, in the [Results](#results) section, when querying for an address in the local region.
+This optimization by the way kicked in in the [Results](#results) section, when querying for an address in the local region.

 ## What about other databases?